energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 vehicles in 2035, the energy efficiencies are calculated with a linear interpolation between the 2010 and 2050 values presented in Table 6 in Codina Gironès et al :cite:`codina_girones_strategic_2015`.
-For private vehicles, Estimation for energy consumption for Belgium cars in 2030 are used :cite:`BureaufederalduPlan2012`.
+For private vehicles, Estimation for energy consumption for Colombia cars in 2030 are used :cite:`BureaufederalduPlan2012`.